← Fish Encyclopedia

 Skimmer Bream

-Skimmer bream is the juvenile stage of bream weighing up to 1 kg.
-Has a more silvery body than adult bream.
+The skimmer bream is the active, mobile juvenile stage of the common bream (Abramis brama), typically weighing up to 1 kg.
+It features a noticeably more silvery, compressed body and larger eye proportions compared to the deep bronze coloration of mature, adult bream.